-The 1991 amendment banned hunting of untamed animals and birds, proposed immunization of animals in sanctuaries and national parks.
+The 1991 amendment banned the hunting of untamed animals and birds and proposed immunization of animals in sanctuaries and national parks.
 The stipulations were also applied to the body of water of India to guard aquatic flora and fauna.
 Under the 1993 Amendment, a replacement chapter, Chapter IV A was added to the Act.
 Within the 2002 amendment, many new rules were introduced.
 The National Board for Wildlife was given a constitutional status.
 It prohibited the trade of forest products obtained from reserved areas.
 It also increased penalties, rewards, and compensation amounts.

 An important feature of the 2006 amendment was the establishment of a National Tiger Conservation Authority, for managing the rapidly depleting Tiger numbers in India.
 A WildLife Crime Control Bureau was also formed.

 The Wildlife Protection Act, while well-intentioned and necessary for conservation efforts, has often been the way of the livelihood of tribes and people who believe wild animals and forest plant species, very often people without sufficient knowledge of the Act unwittingly get caught thereunder while undertaking activities within the normal course of their daily lives that have now been brought under persecution thanks to the Act.
 Further, the Act also takes away land from people just in case any area is identified as having ecological significance. the opposite problem with the Act is concerning its enforcement.
-While the Act has been successful to an outsized extent in curbing hunting and promoting conservation, it’s also stripped people of their land within the name of making national parks and sanctuaries.
+While the Act has been successful to an outsized extent in curbing hunting and promoting conservation, it’s also stripped people of their land in the name of making national parks and sanctuaries.
 Thus, there’s an over-emphasis on wildlife conservation and neglect regarding how humans are suffering from it.
 Harmony is often achieved by specializing in the peaceful cohabitation of both human and wildlife species

 One of the foremost issues is the protection and management of other animals outside the protected areas.
-Exploitation, killing, road accidents of these animals are rarely paid attention to by the government.
+Exploitation, killing, and road accidents of these animals are rarely paid attention to by the government.
 Another issue is that the shrinking protection area covers due to the increasing population, government infrastructure projects, etc., yet one more problem arises when there’s a scarcity of regulation of sound pollution levels around the protected areas.
 These areas don’t provide facilities for housing more animals that are rescued.
-Moreover, the forest protection staff isn’t well-trained and shows poor awareness about the biological and psychological needs of animals.
+Moreover, the forest protection staff isn’t well-trained and shows poor awareness of the biological and psychological needs of animals.
 Increasing awareness among the common citizens to guard Wildlife and animals, generally, has gained tons of momentum in recent years.
-Assisting the government, the citizens are spreading the word of wildlife protection and conservation through social media, campaigns, petitions, and more.
-Hopefully, the govt adopts better policies to form the country a far better place for the Wildlife too!!
+Assisting the government, the citizens are spreading the word about wildlife protection and conservation through social media, campaigns, petitions, and more.
+Hopefully, the govt adopt better policies to form the country a far better place for Wildlife too!!